karthikziffer/karthikziffer.github.io/_posts/2026-06-06-prompt-evolution.md

 ## Security

 Storing prompts in Neo4j offers an advantage by making it easier to debug errors on each prompt node and entity.
-Another interesting application is that if nodes and entities are stored as embeddings, similarity can be calculated across these prompt nodes and entities using vector embeddings from the RAG vector store.
+Another interesting application is that if nodes and edges are stored as embeddings, similarity can be calculated across these prompt nodes and edges using vector embeddings from the RAG vector store.

 For the security, storing prompts in Neo4j avoids prompt injection attacks since the attacker cannot introduce any new corrupted prompts.
 This is because Neo4j enforces strict data integrity and authentication mechanisms.
 Additionally, the use of access controls ensures that only authorized users can modify or delete prompts, thereby preventing malicious modifications.